Discovery of a Dusty, Chemically Mature Companion to a z$\sim$4 Starburst Galaxy in JWST ERS Data: Discussion

 We estimated the chemical abundance in SE using three methods.
 The absolute abundance O/H is calculated using two strong line methods: the $N2$ index with the third-order polynomial fit in \citetalias{pettini04}; and the $S_{23}$ index in \citet{diaz00}.
 We also used the $N2S2$ index \citep{viironen07,perez09} to measure the Nitrogen-to-Oxygen abundance ratio N/O. The results are recorded in Table~\ref{t:flux}.

 We found SE to be chemically mature with O/H $\sim$ 0.6 times the solar abundance and N/O $\sim$ 1.2 times solar, which are surprisingly high for a galaxy only 1.46 billion years after the Big Bang.
-These estimates are robust because (1) only line ratios are used and they are not affected by the uncertainties in the absolute calibration of JWST; (2) the emission lines are close in wavelength, so the line ratio is not subject to differential extinction, with the only exception being the {[S III]} lines; (3) the three methods use a suite of lines and all reach a consistent result of near-solar metallicity; it would require at least two of the line-flux values to change in order to attain some other consistent results.
+We argue that the metallicity estimates are robust because (1) only line ratios are used and they are not affected by the uncertainties in the absolute calibration of JWST; (2) the emission lines are close in wavelength, so the line ratio is not subject to differential extinction, with the only exception being the {[S III]} lines; (3) the three methods use a suite of lines and all reach a consistent result of near-solar metallicity; it would require at least two of the line-flux values to change in order to attain some other consistent results.
 Systematic uncertainty in these empirical optical diagnostics are typically 0.3 dex \citep{perez09}, but it is not included in the error values reported in Table~\ref{t:flux} for clarity.
 However, the systematic error is reduced when combining and comparing different methods.
+Besides, the SED fitting of SE using MAGPHYS also yields a reasonably consistent metallicity $\sim 0.78\ Z_\sun$.

 The near-solar abundance and the elevated N/O ratio, suggests this galaxy hosts highly enriched interstellar medium.
 It is consistent with the large dust content and relatively soft radiation field in this galaxy.
 But drawing a comparison with the metallicity of star-forming galaxies at redshift 1 to 3 from ground based observations \citep[c.f.][]{steidel14,kashino17,strom22}, both O/H and N/O of SE are at the very high end of the distribution, yet they are at a much earlier epoch in the Universe.
 This suggests a rare and unusual chemical evolution history for SE.